Here is a list of positive cases from the Henry Ford health system – Up News Info Detroit

 Henry Ford says that because they value the privacy of their patients, they are not revealing specific details about individual patients.

-Here is the list below of positive coronavirus cases at 10:45 a.m. of Monday:
+Here is the list below of positive coronavirus cases as of 11:30 a.m. from Thursday:

-Total number of Henry Ford Health System patients who tested positive: 1,543.
+- Total number of patients from the Henry Ford Health System who tested positive: 2,695.

+- Total number of patients currently admitted to the Henry Ford Health System: 649.

 Blood donations